Hyundai ix20

 The Hyundai ix20 is a car manufactured and marketed by Hyundai, which debuted at the 2010 Paris Motor Show.
 A mini MPV, the ix20 is a rebadged variant of the Kia Venga, sharing platforms with the Hyundai i20 and Kia Soul.
-The ix20 is exclusively sold in Europe, and is the replacement for the Lavita/Matrix.
+The ix20 was exclusively sold in Europe, and is the replacement for the Lavita/Matrix.

 Overview

 The ix20 employed styling marketed by Hyundai as its "Fluidic Sculpture" design language.